parth2024/javascript-calc/README.md

 - By keep pressing the equal operator will recalculate result based on the last operation.

-- Last operation will show up above the input box every time any of the operators is selected.
+- Last operation will show up above the input box every time any of the operators is selected..

 ## Demo